ijl/orjson/README.md

 repository.
 It is tested to not crash against the
 [Big List of Naughty Strings](https://github.com/minimaxir/big-list-of-naughty-strings).
 It is tested to not leak memory.
 It is tested to be correct against input from the PyJFuzz JSON fuzzer.
+It is tested to not crash against and not accept invalid UTF-8.
 There are integration tests exercising the library's use in web servers (uwsgi and gunicorn, using multiprocess/forked workers) and when multithreaded.
 It also uses some tests from the ultrajson library.